Energy Deregulation in Texas

 A history of deregulated electricity in Texas

 A majority of the Texas energy market was deregulated in 2002, when Senate Bill 7 officially took effect and ended the monopoly utility companies held over most service areas.
-Instead of being forced to buy power from their local utility, residents and businesses could now shop for low rates from competing retail electric providers (REPs).
+Instead of being forced to buy power from their local utility, residents and businesses could now shop for competitive rates from REPs.

 Why was Texas energy deregulated?

-The goal was for competition among retailers to drive down prices for energy consumers.
+The goal of deregulating the energy market was to drive down prices by introducing competition among retail providers.
 While it took some time, that idea has generally proven true in the long run.
 Additionally, deregulation has encouraged growth in the green energy sector.
 Today, the Lone Star State is one of the country’s leading producers of renewable power.

-• Residential electricity rates are 12.1% below the national average.
+- Texas residential electricity rates are 10.1% below the national average.

-• Commercial electricity rates are 36.2% below the national average.
+- Texas commercial electricity rates are 36.7% below the national average.

-• Industrial electricity rates are 30% below the national average.
+- Texas industrial electricity rates are 22% below the national average.

-Despite the benefits of electricity deregulation, not every city has adopted electric deregulation in Texas.
+Despite the benefits of electricity deregulation, not every city in Texas has adopted it.
 Austin and San Antonio are still regulated, and Lubbock energy deregulation only took effect in 2024.
-While many residents and businesses have benefited, some still argue that it has complicated the market and hasn’t always resulted in better prices for consumers.

 How to buy electricity in Texas

-Under electric deregulation in Texas, retail electricity providers (REPs) sell electricity to customers, while utility companies deliver it to homes and businesses.
+Under electric deregulation in Texas, energy providers sell electricity to customers, while utility companies are responsible for delivering it to homes and businesses.

 We partner with top providers.
-We have built strong relationships with REPs in Texas to allow customers to shop a variety of plans — all for free and all in one place.
+We have built strong relationships with many of the best REPs in Texas to allow customers to shop a variety of plans — all for free and all in one place.
 We vet each provider to ensure they deliver trustworthy, reliable service.

 You can filter your plan options.
-With so many providers on the market, picking a plan can be confusing.
 When you enter your ZIP code on this page, you’ll be able to filter by home size, provider, rate type, green energy, and more.
 If you have questions, our team members are here to help.

 We’ll coordinate the setup.
-You won’t bounce between multiple websites to complete your purchase — we’ll handle the entire process.
-We’ll send the information to your new provider, and they’ll coordinate setup with your utility without interruption to your service.
+You won’t need to bounce between multiple websites to complete your purchase — we’ll handle the entire process.
+We’ll send the information to your new provider, and they’ll coordinate setup with your utility without any interruption to your service.

 Utility companies in deregulated areas of Texas